drduh/YubiKey-Guide/README.md

 Verify you have done the following:

-- [ ] Memorized or wrote down Certify key passphrase to a secure and durable location
+- [ ] Memorized or wrote down the Certify key passphrase to a secure and durable location
 - [ ] Saved the Certify key and Subkeys to encrypted portable storage, to be kept offline
 - [ ] Memorized or wrote down passphrase to encrypted volume on portable storage
 - [ ] Exported a copy of the public key where is can be easily accessed later
-- [ ] Memorized or wrote down YubiKey user and admin PINs, which are unique and changed from default values
+- [ ] Memorized or wrote down the User Pin and Admin PIN, which are unique and changed from default values
 - [ ] Moved Encryption, Signature and Authentication Subkeys to YubiKey (`gpg -K` shows `ssb>` for 3 Subkeys)

 Reboot to clear the ephemeral environment and complete setup.